ropensci/roweb3/content/blog/2021-04-27-commcall-pkg-community/index.md

 {{<figure src = "summary_steffi.png" class = "center" width = "600" alt = "Alternative issue labels from Steffi's talk.">}}

-Because package maintainers rarely have time for this, the idea of a social **label-athon** - labeling issues in a social setting - was born and happening for the first time on **Thursday 29 April 2021 at 16:00 UTC** (sign up [here](https://form.jotform.com/210906095013043)).
+Because package maintainers rarely have time for this, the idea of a social **label-athon** - labeling issues in a social setting - was born and is happening for the first time on **Thursday 29 April 2021 at 16:00 UTC** (sign up [here](https://form.jotform.com/210906095013043)).

 At this Social, participants will get together on Zoom, have some time to meet and greet, and will then spend time co-working (working at the same time on different projects) to make their repositories more contributor-friendly.